What Is the CCNA? An Entry-Level Networking Certification

 The CCNA exam breaks down as follows:

-Network fundamentals (20 per cent): Network components like routers, switches, and access points; network topology architectures; physical interfaces and cabling types; IPv4 and IPv6 configuration; IP parameters; wireless, virtualisation, and switching fundamentals
+Network fundamentals (20%): Network components like routers, switches, and access points; network topology architectures; physical interfaces and cabling types; IPv4 and IPv6 configuration; IP parameters; wireless, virtualisation, and switching fundamentals

-Network access (20 per cent): Configuring and verifying VLANs, interswitch connectivity, Layer 2 discovery protocols, and EtherChannel; Rapid Spanning Tree Protocol operations; Cisco wireless architectures, AP modes, physical WLAN components, AP and WLC management access connections, and wireless LAN access

-IP connectivity (25 per cent): Routing tables; router decision-making; configuring and verifying IPv4 and IPv6 static routing and single area OSPFv2; first hop redundancy protocol

-IP services (10 per cent): Configuring and verifying NAT and NTP; describing DHCP, DNS, SNMP, and syslog features; per-hop behaviour; using SSH; describing TFTP/FTP
+IP services (10%): Configuring and verifying NAT and NTP; describing DHCP, DNS, SNMP, and syslog features; per-hop behaviour; using SSH; describing TFTP/FTP

-Security fundamentals (15 per cent): Security concepts like threats and mitigation, physical access control; password policies; access control lists; Layer 2 security features; wireless security protocols

-Automation and programmability (10 per cent): Comparing traditional networks with controller-based networks; automation concepts; interpreting JSON data

 In order to become CCNA certified, you’ll have to take the 200-301 CCNA exam offered by Cisco.
 There are no prerequisites for the exam, but Cisco reports that CCNA candidates generally have the following experience prior to taking the exam: